infracost/actions/examples/slack/README.md

 Slack message blocks have a 3000 char limit so the Infracost CLI automatically truncates the middle of `slack-message` output formats.

-For simplicity, this is based off the terraform-plan-json example, which does not require Terraform to be installed.

 <img src="/.github/assets/slack-message.png" alt="Example screenshot" />

 [//]: <> (BEGIN EXAMPLE)